Best & Worst Tesla Model 3 Years

 The 2017 Tesla Model 3

 When Tesla dropped the Model 3 in 2017, it wasn’t just launching a car – it was throwing down the gauntlet to the entire auto industry.
-This was Tesla’s “people’s car” moment, aiming to bring their electric magic to the masses with an ideal mixture of performance, affordability, and tech wizardry.
+This was Tesla’s “people’s car” moment, aiming to bring their electric enchantment to the masses with an ideal blend of performance, affordability, and tech wizardry.

 As Tesla’s most affordable offering, the Model 3 quickly became the talk of the town.
 Its sleek looks turned heads, its remarkable range silenced range anxiety, and its driver-assistance features made other cars look like they were running on Windows 95.